Thursday August 23rd 2018

 The magistrate said Bobi Wine, along with other suspects alleged to be in poor health, should be allowed access to their private doctors and those that cannot afford them, should be taken to health facilities and treated.

-Source: www.mknewslink.com; a western Uganda news website.
+Source: www.mknewslink.com a greater western Uganda news website